-Something happened in the past few years, something sneaky and silent that I didn’t even realize was a problem until it was right upon me, like a bat about to fly into my hair: everyone around me became mindful.
+Something happened in the past few years—something sneaky and silent that I didn’t even realize was a problem until it was right upon me, like a bat about to fly into my hair: Everyone around me became mindful.

 When you were a kid, did you worry about mindfulness?
 Of course not.
 You just did your thing, tra-la-la-ing through life, with a relatively mindless approach that usually worked just fine.
 Now, suddenly, people are paying so much attention!
 Greeting every situation with open hearts and discerning minds, bidding each other namaste everywhere they go.
 And “learning” how to breathe, which, last time I checked, generally doesn’t need to be taught?

 As soon as I noticed this awful development I thought, Ugh.
-It all sounds so boring and I definitely do not need to change the way I breathe in order to be a better person or find out whether my life has meaning.
+It all sounds so boring, and I definitely do not need to change the way I breathe in order to be a better person or find out whether my life has meaning.

 But one of the hallmarks of middle age is the mistaken belief that if you constantly endeavor to keep up with trends, you will never be left behind by your children, the culture, or that one woman in your book group who has always been cooler than you.
 I am nothing if not middle-aged, meaning it’s a long, pitiful slog from now until the end of my days to try to keep a grip on our world as it inexorably advances beyond my reach.

-Thinking vs. Thoughts
+Thinking versus Thoughts

-Which is why I found myself, not long ago, in a mindfulness meditation class on an otherwise ordinary Sunday afternoon.
+This is why I found myself, not long ago, in a mindfulness meditation class on an otherwise ordinary Sunday afternoon.
 I was sitting cross-legged on an orange bolster on the floor of the local yoga studio, trying to accept with an open heart and discerning mind the fact that both of my feet were beginning to fall asleep and wondering whether mindfulness was a bunch of hooey, just as I suspected, when I heard the instructor say, “There is a big difference between thinking and thoughts.”
-Immediately I knew that the 25 dollars I had plunked in the basket outside the studio was completely worth it because, even if I never achieve mindfulness, that one simple phrase uncovered an essential truth that has eluded me for sometime: I used to think, and now I have thoughts.
+Immediately I knew that the $25 I had plunked in the basket outside the studio was completely worth it because, even if I never achieve mindfulness, that one simple phrase uncovered an essential truth that has eluded me for sometime: I used to think, and now I have thoughts.

 Oh, there is a difference.
-Thinking is linear, with one idea leading to another like identical cars of a long train, sleek and shiny, all linked and moving forward with precision to a preset destination.
-Maybe you are thinking about what you need from the grocery store or whether your dog has to go to the vet or how to reorganize your closet so each item inside doesn’t look like something you never want to wear again.
+Thinking is linear, with one idea leading to another, like identical cars of a long train, sleek and shiny, all linked and moving forward with precision to a preset destination.
+Maybe you are thinking about what you need from the grocery store, or whether your dog has to go to the vet, or how to reorganize your closet so each item inside doesn’t look like something you never want to wear again.
 Whatever the case, you are progressing in an orderly fashion with the hope—in fact, the reasonable expectation—that when you reach your destination, it will be pleasing and well worth the trip.

 Once you pass the age of 45, however, the mysterious process happening inside your head is no longer linear.
-Now you are on a different train, a rickety circus train that looks like it’s held together with paper clips.
-There’s an elephant in one car and a lion in the next and then one with a giraffe whose head sticks out of the top and after that a car with a bunch of drunk clowns.
+Now you are on a different train—a rickety circus train that looks like it’s held together with paper clips.
+There’s an elephant in one car and a lion in the next, and then one with a giraffe whose head sticks out of the top, and after that a car with a bunch of drunk clowns.
 You don’t know where you’re going and, really, does it matter?
 Because your circus train is probably about to crash.